alephium/docs/docs/dapps/Introduction.md

 Enter the appropriate information.

-You will notice when you input your admin address, a "G<number>" appears.
+You will notice when you input your admin address, a G"number" appears.
 This is the group your address is part of.
 Voter addresses will need to have the same group number.